ooni/ooni.org/content/lepidopter/lepidopter.md

    SD card inside
 3. Install the ImageWriter tool from the Ubuntu Software Center
 4. Launch the ImageWriter tool (it needs your administrative password)
-5. Select the image file (example lepidopter.img) to be written to the SD card (note: because you started ImageWriter as administrator the starting point when selecting the image file is the administrator's home folder so you need to change to your own home folder to select the image file)
+5. Select the image file (example lepidopter-alpha-armel.img) to be written to the SD card (note: because you started ImageWriter as administrator the starting point when selecting the image file is the administrator's home folder so you need to change to your own home folder to select the image file)